The filmmaker is producing a documentary on the environmental impact of the island on the surrounding areas of Detroit and Windsor.

 Heavy industry was about to move onto the island but Mr. Zug never lived to see it.
 The island's namesake was "Waiting for the Coming of Our Lord" as the inscription on his grave marker proclaims.

-In addition to being a bookkeeper and the owner of a successful furniture manufacturing company, Samuel Zug is also credited with being one of the founding members of the Republican Party, which was considered to be the progressive party of the day.
+In addition to being a bookkeeper and the owner of a successful furniture manufacturing company, Samuel Zug also is credited with being one of the founding members of the Republican Party, which was considered to be the progressive party of the day.
 Their first official meeting took place on July 6, 1854, in Jackson, Michigan.

 The Republicans were an abolitionist party that came to national attention when they won 33% of the presidential vote from the Democrats and the Whigs in 1856.
 Four years later in 1860, they broke through the two-party system and elected Abraham Lincoln to the White House.